-Scottish Word: Hurcheon.
+Scottish Word: Speel.

 Noo grannie McFearty o the Hurcheons o Dimwittie please dinni flee into a fyke cos yer tass o tea’s on the cuil side – no heated tae bilin het sic as ye like it.
 Ye ken … Continue reading Hurcheon.